Demmenie/Demmenie/README.md

-- 👋 Hi, I’m @Demmenie
+- I’m @Demmenie, BSc in Computer Science
-- 👀 I’m interested in AI, Quantum Computing and Decentralised Networks
+- I’m interested in AI, Quantum Computing and Decentralised Networks
-- 🌱 I’m currently learning PostgreSQL on Python-3
+- I’m currently learning Deep Learning, AutoML and Quantum Algorithms.
-- 💞️ I’m looking to collaborate on Aethra and Scattr
+- I’m looking to collaborate on Aethra and Scattr
-- 📫 How to reach me: [@CDemmenie](https://twitter.com/CDemmenie) on Twitter.
+- How to reach me: [@CDemmenie](https://twitter.com/CDemmenie) on Twitter or @Demmenie.bsky.com.